Orange168/sourcegraph-sublime/README.md

 ## Usage

-The plugin should automatically open a browser tab to initialize your Edge session when in Go files.
-If, for any reason, your tab gets closed, press <kbd>&#8984;</kbd>+<kbd>.</kbd>, <kbd>&#8984;</kbd>+<kbd>0</kbd> in any file to reopen the Sourcegraph Edge tab.
+Sourcegraph Sublime should automatically open a browser tab to initialize your Sourcegraph session when in Go files.
+If, for any reason, your tab gets closed, press <kbd>&#8984;</kbd>+<kbd>.</kbd>, <kbd>&#8984;</kbd>+<kbd>0</kbd> in any file to reopen the Sourcegraph tab.
 Alternatively, you can click on `Sublime Text > Preferences > Package Settings > Sourcegraph > Reopen Browser Tab`.
 As you navigate through Go files, your browser should automatically load the definition and references for recognized symbols.

 ## Flags

-Sourcegraph Edge has a number of flags to customize the plugin for you.
-To change your plugin settings, open `Sourcegraph.sublime-settings` by clicking `Sublime Text > Preferences > Package Settings > Sourcegraph > Settings - User`.
+Sourcegraph Sublime has a number of flags to customize your experience.
+To change your Sourcegraph settings, open `Sourcegraph.sublime-settings` by clicking `Sublime Text > Preferences > Package Settings > Sourcegraph > Settings - User`.

 ### Custom GOBIN or GOPATH

-The plugin assumes a `GOBIN` of `/usr/local/bin/go`, and loads your `/bin/bash` startup scripts to search for the `GOPATH` environment variable.
-If your `GOPATH` is not defined in your startup scripts, the plugin then searches for GoSublime settings files for `GOPATH`.
-If the plugin cannot find your `GOPATH`, or if you would like to use a custom `GOPATH` or `GOBIN`, add them in the settings file as follows:
+Sourcegraph Sublime assumes a `GOBIN` of `/usr/local/bin/go`, and loads your `/bin/bash` startup scripts to search for the `GOPATH` environment variable.
+If your `GOPATH` is not defined in your startup scripts, Sourcegraph Sublime then searches for GoSublime settings files for `GOPATH`.
+If Sourcegraph cannot find your `GOPATH`, or if you would like to use a custom `GOPATH` or `GOBIN`, add them in the settings file as follows:

 ```yml
 {